*** 20th Anniversary: 2003 to 2023 ***

 • Precipitation type and droplet size instruments - a Disdrometer for instance.

-How to get the data?
-Sometimes technicians download from the machine directly, but these days they can broadcast a duplicate of the data back to a receiving station, using a cell-phone for instance.
-More batteries, please.
+What's the best way to get the data?
+Usually technicians download from the machine directly, but now they can broadcast a copy of the data back to a receiving station, using a cell phone.
+I need more batteries.

 Search this site for more information now.